-Is able to exert protection against stroke, with 200mg/kg of isolated C-Phycocyanin almost conferring absolute protection from stroke.
+Spirulina is able to exert protection against strokes, with 200mg/kg of isolated C-phycocyanin conferring almost absolute protection from stroke.
 These remarkable protective effects need to be replicated in higher mammals to draw conclusions but are incredibly promising

 Iron neurotoxicity (via pro-oxidation) has also been demonstrated to be attenuated with Spirulina's C-Phycocyanin component in a SH-SY5Y neuroblastoma cell line, and using LDH leakage as indicator of cellular death Phycocyanin was able to reduce cell death from 69.10+/-2.14% in Iron-control to 28.70+/-2.56% at 500ug/mL.
 1000mcg/mL Spirulina (very high concentration) was demonstrated to per se induce cytotoxicity in this study.
 This mechanism may not be related to NADPH oxidase inhibition, as spirulina is known to be a mineral chelator.